koush/sapphire-open/README.txt

 ---- build configuration ----

-You can configure to build for HTC Dream (aka T-Mobile G1) by putting the following in your buildspec.mk file at the root of the source tree:
+You can configure to build for HTC MyTouch (aka T-Mobile MyTouch) by settings your environment at the root of the source tree:

-TARGET_PRODUCT := htc_sapphire

-If you wish to override the included prebuilt kernel image, add:

-TARGET_PREBUILD_KERNEL := /path/to/kernel/arch/arm/boot/zImage
+. build/envsetup.sh
+lunch htc_magic-eng

 ---- proprietary files ----

-The HTC Dream device includes a small number of proprietary binary files that are necessary for Android to work correctly on it.
+The HTC MyTouch device includes a small number of proprietary binary files that are necessary for Android to work correctly on it.

 They can be obtained from your Dream device by running the